liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-installing-liferay-on-tomcat.markdown

         };

 To enable the security manager on Tomcat, the server must be started with the `-security` command line option.
-Shut down your Tomcat instance and restart it with the following command:
+Shut down your Tomcat instance and then restart it with the following command:

     ./startup.sh -security